yogitasn/Springboard-Step-6-Scale-Your-Prototype/1 - ingestion/README.md

-Ingestion
+#### Ingestion
 The Seattle Parking Occupancy Dataset are csv files provided as Year to Date data from 2012 to present

-Ingestion_prerequistes.docx
+Pre-requistes:
-[Details] Instructions for setting up the Azure environment before starting the ingestion process
+[Details](setup.md) Instructions for setting up the Azure environment before starting the ingestion process

 occupancy_ingest.py
 [Details] Python script for downloading the files from Seattle Open Data to Azure file share